Caribbean Travel Blog

 So its the old two steps of working on clips that get to be part of the bigger story when you remove the first step above.
 I used to use adobe premiere for that last step but pushed for time imovie does well.
 I loose some control but thats fine for this.
 As I sy the footage was a little dissapointing so burning more time is not going to happen.
 It's cheap and chearful ll the way :)

-This was a very typical moment while diving in Antigua this kind of sized Barracuda would come in close sometimes with friend.
-Always curious (with friend bi-curious ok bad joke).
-Am glad I managed to get some video up about it, can't wait to try out my go pro as you can see this is not taken with anything near sophisticated for todays market.
+This was a very typical moment while diving in Antigua this kind of sized Barracuda would come in close sometimes with a friend.
+Am glad I managed to get some video up about it, can't wait to try out my go pro as you can see this is not taken with anything near as sophisticated for todays market.

 You can see some of the settings I used in Photoshop here to achieve the result (ignore the bottom two layers and know just one of these is your photo OR video)